 Add the Push Notifications entitlement to your entitlements file

-[6.6] In your AppDelegate.m file , add the following line in the -(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions function to indicate that the AppDelegate will be containing the implementation for the UserNotification Callbacks
+[6.2] In your AppDelegate.m file , add the following lines mentioned in below steps in the -(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions method.

 Choose All Active Devices from the Audience dropdown menu.